iagrawal25/Lab-report-2/Lab-Report-2.md

   * arr[i] = arr[arr.length - i - 1]
   * This will work fine until the middle of the array.
 After that it will be wrong as the elements in the first half of the array have been interated over.
 They are not saved in any other variable either.

-* Here's the buggy program:
+* Here is the buggy program:

 ```
 static void reverseInPlace(int[] arr) {